 Google Pixel 5a Release Date and Price – Pixel 5a to see limited release

-Google Pixel 5a Specs and Camera – Early hint at camera hardware
+Google Pixel 5a Camera

 We also know the Pixel 5a won’t have unlimited free uploads to Google Photos, as this is being restricted from Pixel 2 to Pixel 5 and won’t be available on future Pixel devices.
 Instead, you’ll have to use your own Google Drive storage if you want to keep on storing your snaps in the cloud.